 After the science fiction craziness of Moonraker the producers decided to make things more grittier and realistic, and previous director Lewis Gilbert was swapped for John Glen.
 This more grounded tone is hinted at in the cold open where Bond throws a character resembling nemesis Ernst Stavro Blofeld into a smokestack.

-This time 007 seeks out a missile command system together with Melina Havelock (Carole Bouquet) the daughter of murder marine archaeologists bent on revenge.
+This time 007 seeks out a missile command system together with Melina Havelock (Carole Bouquet), the vengeful daughter of murdered marine archaeologists.
 Bouquet portrays one of the strongest and most realistic Bond girls in the franchise and Chaim Topol is also fun as smuggler Milos Columbo.
-The action scenes are well done and entertaining and it is all a solid affair but it misses some of the whimsy from the other Moore Bond flicks.
+The action scenes are well done and entertaining and it is all a solid affair, but it misses some of the whimsy from the other Moore Bond flicks.
 The title song by Sheena Easton is also quite catchy.

 #2 Live and Let Die (1973) Guy Hamilton